JabezETH/RAG-Optimization-System/README.md

 cd scripts
 python3 run load_data
 ```
-- create .env file and save the required API KEYS
+- create .env file and save the required API KEYS.
+Two API keys are required one for the LLM model and

 ```sh
 OPENAI_API_KEY = ''
 LANGCHAIN_API_KEY = ''
 ```
-- Update /filepath.json as needed for file paths
+- Update /filepath.json for each data and database

 - Generate vector stores and save, for easy access and cost reduction.
 by runing this code: